TheRedLancer/DownGoose/docs/thingsToDo.md

 - check name clashes in lobby for join
 - Auto-gen name
 - identicon node package
+- Number quacked chaged on alt-tab
+- Undo/Confirm on action choice

 ### How to do it